 Table of Contents

-You can ask your friend what their Invisalign treatment costs, but it could be completely different from what you pay, because your teeth are unique!
-Again, you’ll want to schedule an examination and consultation to get a customized, accurate estimate.
+You can ask your friend how much they paid for their Invisalign aligners, but it could be completely different from what you pay because your teeth are unique!
+Again, you’ll want to schedule an examination and consultation to get an accurate, personalized estimate.

-5 Factors That Impact Your Treatment Cost
+Five Factors That Impact Your Treatment Cost

 1. Condition Complexity/Severity